 I’ve seen a lot of positive changes in this community after all these years and hope to be involved in the changes for a better future.
 Bridgeport is a great community to live in, to do business in, and to have a business in, and I hope to make it a better place for all our residents and visitors.
 We need to work with our school system and guide these students into being great adults because they are our future.
 I would like to expose the students to the election system in preparation for the 2020 election and look forward to being involved with running the election.

-Lisa Shaw, Deputy Clerk
+Thomas Welsh, Deputy Clerk

 General office hours